metauni/metauni.github.io/index.md

 ## metauni Day

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 All are welcome, but some seminars are more technical than others: **Euclid** is at the level of high school geometry and is intended to be widely accessible, **Disruption** is non-technical and **Cell Learning Theory** requires only a basic background in cell biology.
+Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.

 **Dwarf block**: Times are given on Thursday AEDT.
 The beginning of the block is 8am Thursday AEDT.
 Names in itatlics are the co-organisers of the seminar.